FrostySamurai/Observatorium/README.md

     private void Awake()
     {
-        // This will be called always
+        // this will be called always when OnHealthChanged event is raised _eventHandles.Add(App.EventSystem.Register<OnHealthChanged>(LogHeatlhChanged));

-        _eventHandles.Add(App.EventSystem.Register<OnHealthChanged>(LogHeatlhChanged));
+        // invalid, given function is already registered so the registration will be ignored and only above callback is used.. returns Empty IDisposable that does nothing
+        _eventHandles.Add(App.EventSystem.Register<int, OnHealthChanged>(1, LogHealthChanged));

-        // This will only be called if data.Id == 1
-        _eventHandles.Add(App.EventSystem.Register<int, OnHealthChanged>(1, LogHeatlhChangedKeyed));
+        // this will only be called if data.Id == 1, only works with keyed event channels _eventHandles.Add(App.EventSystem.Register<int, OnHealthChanged>(1, LogHeatlhChangedKeyed));

+        // lambdas can be used as well, but need to be unregistered through IDisposable (Unregister function won't work) _eventHandles.Add(App.EventSystem.Register<OnHealthChanged>(x => Debug.Log($"Lambda callback for entity with id {x.Id}.")));
     }

     private void OnDestroy()